Fukuoka: Climate

 Fukuoka has a humid subtropical climate (Köppen: Cfa), hot and humid summers, and relatively mild winters.
 The city also sees on average about 1600 mm of precipitation per year, with a stretch of more intense precipitation between the months of June and September.

 Along with much of the prefecture, Fukuoka City has a moderate climate with an annual average temperature of 16.3 °C, average humidity of 70% and 1,811 annual sunshine hours.
 Roughly 40% of the year is cloudy.

-Winter temperatures rarely drop below 0 °C and it rarely snows, though light rain does fall on most days if not as consistently as on the Sea of Japan side of Honshu.
+Winter temperatures rarely drop below 0 °C and snow cover is rarely seen, though very light snow does fall on many days if not as consistently as on the Sea of Japan side of Honshu.
 Spring is warm and sunnier, with cherry blossoms appearing in late March or early April.
 The rainy season (tsuyu) lasts for approximately six weeks through June and July, during which time the humidity is very high and temperatures hover between 25 °C and 30 °C. Summers are humid and hot, with temperatures peaking around 37 °C. Autumn, often considered to be Fukuoka's best season, is mild and dry, though the typhoon season runs between August and September.